 The future development of the Company's business may be dependent on its ability to obtain additional capital including, but not limited to, debt and equity financing.
 Disruptions in international credit markets and other financial systems and a deterioration of global economic conditions, may cause significant volatility in commodity prices and interest rates at which the Company is able to borrow funds for capital programs.
-Uncertainty in the global economic situation, including environment, social and governance factors, could mean that the Company, along with other oil and gas entities, may face restricted access to capital and increased borrowing costs.
+Uncertainty in the global economic situation, including ESG factors, could mean that the Company, along with other oil and gas entities, may face restricted access to capital and increased borrowing costs.
+Specifically, changing investor priorities and trends, including as a result of climate change, ESG initiatives, the adoption of decarbonization policies and the general stigmatization of the oil and gas industry may limit the Company's ability to attract and access capital.
 This could have an adverse effect on the Company, as future capital expenditures will be financed out of cash generated from operations and borrowings, and the Company's ability to borrow is dependent on, among other factors, the overall state of the capital markets and investor appetite for investments in the energy industry generally and the Company's securities.
 The Company's ability to obtain additional capital is dependent on, among other things, investor interest in investments in the energy industry in general and investor interest in its securities.
+See also "Climate Change and ESG Targets and Commitments".